 These are some of the key roles and positions within the Church.

-The Moderator for 2015 to 2016 is the Right Reverend Dr Russell Barr.
+The Moderator for 2016 to 2017 is the Right Reverend Dr Derek Browning.

 Meetings of the General Assembly of the Church of Scotland are chaired by the Moderator of the General Assembly.
 He or she leads daily worship, keeps order, rules on points of order, and signs documents on behalf of the Assembly.
 The role is an honorary one, held for 12 months.